CNH Industrial NV (CNHI) Q3 2017 Results - Earnings Call Transcript

 In the quarter, we achieved industrial net sales of $6.3 billion with an increase of 16% versus last year.
 With solid contributions from all segment, of which 4% was currency-related.
 That translated into an operating margin of 5.5%, up 100 basis points versus last year with positive performance in Agricultural Equipment, Construction Equipment, and Powertrain.

-Adjusted net income was up 120% year-on-year to $148 million with an adjusted diluted EPS of $0.11 per share is beyond our improved operating performance.
-We continue to pull-through benefits in our interest expense as well as adjusted tax rate.
+Adjusted net income was up 120% year-on-year to $148 million with an adjusted diluted EPS of $0.11 per share.
+As beyond our improved operating performance, we continue to pull-through benefits in our interest expense as well as adjusted tax rate.

-As a reminder, you can find the reconciliation from net income to adjusted net income in the appendix of the presentation, but at high level in the quarter, we booked a pre-tax restructuring charge of $53 million in relation to our Efficiency Program, of which $47 million including $14 million non-cash was specifically related to a capacity realignment action in our firefighting business, which will generate savings of approximately $20 million on run rate basis by 2019.
+As a reminder, you can find the reconciliation from net income to adjusted net income in the appendix of the presentation, but at high level in the quarter, we booked a pre-tax restructuring charge of $53 million in relation to our Efficiency Program, of which $47 million including $14 million non-cash was specifically related to a capacity realignment action in our firefighting business, which will generate savings of approximately $20 million on a run rate basis by 2019.

 We also had a charge of $39 million in relation to the repurchase of our Notes with an interest expense savings of a similar amount over the remaining life of the two bonds part of the tender.
 Net industrial debt was $2.6 billion at the end of September, up $0.5 billion compared to June 2017 due to the typical seasonal increase in net working capital.
 Available liquidity including undrawn committed facilities was at $7.9 billion, down $0.4 billion versus June 2017.